 Tensions between the United States and the Soviet Union rose sharply at the close of the war as communist-dominated governments spread through Eastern Europe and communist-influenced nationalists established the Korean People's Republic.
 Against this backdrop, in September 1947, President Truman signed into law the National Security Act, which established the National Security Council and transformed the CIG into the Central Intelligence Agency (CIA), an independent agency with its own budget.
 The 1947 act charged the CIA with coordinating the nation's intelligence activities and correlating, evaluating and disseminating intelligence activities that affect national security.
-The act also established and defined the director of Central Intelligence (DCI) as not only the head of the CIA but as the head of the intelligence community responsible for protecting intelligence sources and methods and principal intelligence adviser to the president of the United States.
+The act also established and defined the director of Central Intelligence (DCI) as not only the head of the CIA but as the head of the intelligence adviser to the president of the United States.
 The CIA began operations on September 18, 1947.

 It appears that, by September 1947, Admiral Hillenkoetter, DCI, had joined at least a portion of the newly-formed CIA staff, moving his office to the East or Administration Building.
-Until the present CIA campus opened in Langley, Virginia in 1961, CIA headquarters remained on
+Until the present CIA campus opened in Langley, Virginia in 1961, CIA headquarters remained on Observatory Hill.
+During this period, the agency's use of the campus buildings reflected its own changing structure, which was shaped by national security policy and geopolitical forces.